 Training Requirements for Medical Scribes

 The job of a medical scribe doesn’t come with state or federal regulations.
 Because of this, the requirements are based on the policies of the medical practice.
 A hospital could have different requirements than a private practice.
 This can get confusing if you apply as a scribe to multiple places.
-But not having state or federal regulations makes it easier to get hired.
+However, not having state or federal regulations makes it easier to get hired.

 So, while the rules are more laid-back for a medical scribe, there are still important factors to consider.